khoj-ai/llm-coup/README.md

 ![llm coup cover image](./docs/spiderman-llm-coup.png)

 This project is a simulation environment for evaluating the capabilities of Large Language Models (LLMs) in the context of deception and multi-level strategy games.
 The game of [Coup](https://en.wikipedia.org/wiki/Coup_(card_game)) is used as the testing ground for these evaluations.
+To see the full breakdown, including background & results, check out the report:

 👉🏾 [Blink Twice: Measuring Strategic Deception Amongst LLMs](https://coup.khoj.dev) 👈🏾